laro/Cilia/README.md

     - `cilia`
     - `cilia::numerics`
     - `cilia::geometry`
-    - I don't think this is important, but it helps to differentiate between classes and namespaces.
+    - I don't think this is so important, but it helps to differentiate between classes and namespaces.

 ## Arithmetic Types